ABELaboratory/webpage/content/activities/Publishers_meeting_FEP_03022023.md

 End of the presentation.
 Thank you for your attention.

 Any publication will be available at abelab.eu
-If you want to contact the team, please drop an email to contact@abelab.eu.
+If you want to contact the team, please drop an email to contact @ abelab.eu.

 <hr/>